 Grief and Anxiety: Why Bereavement Triggers Panic and How to Manage It

-When someone you love dies, you expect sadness.
-What you may not expect is the anxiety.
-The racing heart, the constant worry, the feeling that something terrible is about to happen, the panic attacks that come out of nowhere.
+When someone you love passes away, you expect sadness.
+What you may not expect is the anxiety: the racing heart, the constant worry, the feeling that something terrible is about to happen, the panic attacks that arrive out of nowhere.
 Anxiety after bereavement is extremely common, but it is rarely talked about.
-This article explains why it happens and what you can do about it.
+This article explains why it happens, and what can help.

 If you are in crisis